walkoffcyber/WALKOFF/docs/workflow.rst

 Examine Results:
 ''''''''''''''''
-	Now you can either check the results of your workflow under the 'Execution' tab below your workflow, or you can navigate to the 'Execution' tab at the top of the screen for a more organized view of your app.
+	Now you can either check the results of your workflow under the ``Execution`` tab below your workflow, or you can navigate to the ``Execution`` tab at the top of the screen for a more organized view of your app.
 If everything was configured properly you can expect to see results identical to what is shown below.
 .. image:: ../docs/images/results.PNG

 |br|